If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 In addition, the heavy-duty sheath helps protect the cutting edge between uses and during storage and transportation.

-Estwing axes are popular as a throwing axe as well, as they are lightweight and easy to grip and release.
+Estwing axes are also used as throwing axes as they are lightweight and easy to grip and release.

 Pros: